 VIAC Referral program

-I would like to start by mentioning VIAC Referral program.
+I would like to start by mentioning the VIAC Referral program.
 Because it can help you save some money!
 And you need the code during the registration itself.
+If you are not interested, just skip to the next section.
+But who would not want some more savings!

 You can refer up to three friends.
 In the best case, that is 1500 CHF that will be managed for free.
 And this is for life.
 The Global 100 portfolio has a TER of 0.53.
 That means that you will save 7.95 CHF per year.
 Since I will get my third pillar in 35 years, that means I can save up to 278.25 CHF.
 That is pretty nice!

-And do not forget that this 7.95% per year will get returns from the stock market.
+In fact, it is even better than that.
+Let’s not forget that this 7.95 CHF per year will get returns from the stock market since they will stay in your account instead of being lost.
 If you have 5% returns each year from the stock market, this will save you over 750 CHF over the course of 35 years.
 That is nothing to laugh at!

 Open a VIAC third pillar